A Step by Step Guide

-You need to introduce and explain yourself again, don’t expect them to know who you are are why you’re calling.
+You need to introduce and explain yourself again, don’t expect them to know who you are and why you’re calling.

 If you’re asked what is TY work experience you can say:

 “From [date to date] transition year students in my school are required to find work in an area of interest to learn about their possible future career.
-The unpaid placement can last one to two weeks and we are expected to write reports on our work over the course of the placement.”
+The unpaid placement can last one to two weeks ( or one day a week for 10 weeks, it depends on how your school has organised TY work experience) and we are expected to write reports on our work over the course of the placement.”

 If you’re given an email to contact someone who handles work experience: